rayozzie/padlock/README.md

 # Padlock: A One-Time-Pad K-of-N Data Encoding Utility

 **Padlock** is a high-performance, single-pass encoding and decoding utility that implements a threshold one-time-pad scheme for secure data storage and transmission.
-It splits data into encrypted chunks so that only a minimum number of collections (or “shares”) are required to recover the original content.
+It splits data into encrypted chunks so that only a minimum number of collections (or "shares") are required to recover the original content.
 By relying solely on secure random number generation and XOR operations, Padlock achieves information-theoretic security while remaining straightforward and fully streamable.

 Except for this comment, Padlock was 100% vibe-coded by Ray Ozzie over the course of several days in April 2025 as a means of trying to understand the limits of the technique.
 For better or worse, this involved many hundreds of written instructions issued to multiple models over many hours, with corrections and rewrites.
 Except for when using Devin, the process was needlessly painful because of the inability for the default UI's to natively integrate with my file system.